ravi-ks/PhotoStorageEngine/README.md

 # PhotoStorageEngine
 A personalized photo storage engine to upload and hide image files from local machine to a unified interface

-Version 1.2 (Database connection and migration to be updated in Version 1.3)
+Version 1.3 (Database connection and migration updated from Version 1.2)

 The directory structure is not to be sabotaged as it adheres to flask documentation.
 The driver code has paths local to my machine, so it has to be changed to prevent err when run on other machines